All Buddhist Council: 6 Councils Of Buddhism Explained!

 Venue: The Fifth Buddhist Council was convened in Mandalay, Burma (Myanmar), under the patronage of King Mindon in 1871 CE (Myanmar).

-Objective: The primary goal of this gathering was to meticulously recite all of Gautama Buddha’s teachings from the Pali Canon of Theravada Buddhism.
-The purpose was to analyze them in great detail to determine if any of the teachings had been altered, misunderstood, or omitted over time.
+Objective: The primary goal of this gathering was to meticulously recite all of Gautama Buddha’s teachings from the Pali Canon of Theravada Buddhism and analyze them in detail to determine if any teachings had been altered, misunderstood, or omitted over time.

 Participants: The council was attended by an assembly of two thousand four hundred (2400) monks.
 It was presided over by three esteemed bhikkhus: Mahathera Jagarabhivamsa, Narindabhidhaja, and Mahathera Sumangalasami.

-Duration: The recitation and analysis of the Dhamma, with the presence of the monks, took five months to complete.
+Duration: The recitation and analysis of the Dhamma took five months to complete, with the monks present.

 Preservation Efforts: As part of the council’s efforts to preserve the teachings for posterity, the Tripitaka was approved and recorded in Burmese script on 719 marble slabs.